 The seven steps to achieve this are:

-- Coaching.
+- Coach.
 Coaching is how sales managers help reps achieve their rewards and it focuses on rewarding the behaviors and activities that makes a rep successful.
 When a rep gets the compensation, they feel they deserve, it will help them to achieve the result both they and the company want.

 - Analyze.
 During this step, the company takes all the data generated by all the previous steps to spot trends and gain valuable insights from it.
 In this way, the company can make good, data-driven decisions around their sales processes and its outputs.

 In contrast, an ICM does not have all these capabilities.
 It has a subset of these critical capabilities and it focuses on the administration and reporting aspects.
-So, in other words, it deals with the specifics of the administration of the operational aspects of what it takes to calculate and pay people, and also the reporting aspects to help these people understand what they got paid and why.
+So, in other words, it deals with the specifics of the administration of the operational aspects of what it takes to calculate and pay people, and also the reporting aspects to help salespeople understand what they got paid and why.

 In a nutshell, SPM encompasses additional functionality around quota and territory planning.

-As you have probably noticed from the critical capabilities of an SPM solution, they can be highly effective in planning and executing a compensation plan that not only makes the overall sales process more efficient, but also increases the productivity and satisfaction of the sales team.
+As you have probably noticed from the critical capabilities of an SPM solution, they can be highly effective in planning and executing a compensation plan that not only makes the overall sales process more efficient but also increases the productivity and satisfaction of the sales team.

 It saves time

 Similar to ICM, the biggest benefit of using an SPM solution is that it saves you time and hassle around your sales comp process.
 Manually calculating sales commissions each period is time-consuming, challenging, and can lead to frustrating errors.
-It is tricky enough when you have a small sales team (less than 50 reps), but if you have a large team the task can be downright impossible.
+It is tricky enough when you have a small sales team (less than 50 reps), but if you have a large team the task can be downright daunting.

 ICM and SPM solutions help by automating the process, often reducing the time it takes to manage commissions from weeks to hours.
 And it eliminates the risk of human error in the process.